courselabs/dotnetaz/labs/signin/README.md

 # Azure Signin

 Azure uses Microsoft accounts to authenticate and authorize.
-In a corporate environment your account would be managed for you, but you can create your own personal account and create an Azure Subscription for yor own use.
+In a corporate environment your account would be managed for you, but you can create your own personal account and create an Azure Subscription for your own use.
 One account can have permissions on multiple Subscriptions.

 ## Reference

 - [Subscriptions](https://docs.microsoft.com/en-gb/learn/modules/configure-subscriptions/3-implement-azure-subscriptions)